To Buy or Not to Buy: An Extra Seat

 Southwest Airlines says that 90 percent of the complaints received in one year came from travelers angry that their seat space was violated by fellow passengers.
 Perhaps the complaints to the airlines about passengers encroaching on personal space should be directed at airlines for having small seats.
 All Boeing jets in use have 17” wide seats in coach.
 That is limited space for all passengers.
 (Airbus jets have 18” seats, Embraer 190 jets have 18.2” seats, and first-class seats can be as wide as 20.5 inches.
 But, the majority of airlines fly jets with only 17” wide seats).

 Due to the economy, airlines have reduced the number of flights and oversell more flights, making comfort on crowded airplanes a challenge for all passengers.
-Since as many as 64 percent of the U.S. adult population is now considered either overweight or obese, perhaps airlines should widen seat size as car and furniture makers have.
+Since as many as 64 percent of the U.S. adult population is now considered to have excess weight or obesity, perhaps airlines should widen seat size as car and furniture makers have.

 Policies of Major U.S. Airlines